MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

     - Is the order date (or the posting date for the invoice and credit memo) within the starting and ending date of the price/discount agreement?
     - Is a unit of measure code specified?
 If so, [!INCLUDE[d365fin](includes/d365fin_md.md)] checks for prices/discounts with the same unit of measure code, and prices/discounts with no unit of measure code.

-2. [!INCLUDE[d365fin](includes/d365fin_md.md)] checks if any price/discount agreements apply to information on the document or journal line, and then inserts the applicable unit price and line discount percentage, using the following criteria:
+2. [!INCLUDE[d365fin](includes/d365fin_md.md)] checks whether any price/discount agreements apply to information on the document or journal line, and then inserts the applicable unit price and line discount percentage using the following criteria:

     - Is there a minimum quantity requirement in the price/discount agreement that is fulfilled?
     - Is there a currency requirement in the price/discount agreement that is fulfilled?
 If so, the lowest price and the highest line discount for that currency are inserted, even if local currency would provide a better price.
 If there is no price/discount agreement for the specified currency code, [!INCLUDE[d365fin](includes/d365fin_md.md)] inserts the lowest price and the highest line discount in your local currency.